wangGuangXu/mui/README.md

 [![NuGet](https://img.shields.io/nuget/dt/ModernUI.WPF.svg)](http://nuget.org/packages/ModernUI.WPF)
 [![Stars](https://img.shields.io/github/stars/firstfloorsoftware/mui.svg)](https://github.com/firstfloorsoftware/mui/stargazers)

-## Demo
+## 演示
-Check out the **MUI demo app** included in the [MUI release](https://github.com/firstfloorsoftware/mui/releases).
+Check out the **MUI 演示 app** included in the [MUI release](https://github.com/firstfloorsoftware/mui/releases).
 The app demonstrates most features of the MUI framework.
 The [full source](https://github.com/firstfloorsoftware/mui/tree/master/1.0/FirstFloor.ModernUI/FirstFloor.ModernUI.App) of the demo app is included in the source code of this project.

-## Documentation
+## 文档
 See some [screenshots](https://github.com/firstfloorsoftware/mui/wiki/Screenshots) to get an idea of what Modern UI for WPF is all about.
 And visit the [wiki](https://github.com/firstfloorsoftware/mui/wiki) to learn how to incorporate Modern UI for WPF into your application.

 ![](http://firstfloorsoftware.com/media/github/mui/mui.intro.png)

-## Features
+## 特点
 * Appearance, configurable at runtime
   * Dark, light and custom themes
   * Accent color